riyahds/ResumeRepo/README.md

 I have ensured to obtained all necessary permissions, open source disclosures and fair usage guidelines when using any materials from online sources in this work where applicable

 The website uses cookies to analyze website traffic and optimize the website experience.
-By clicking "Accept", you are consenting to the use of cookies and your data will be aggregated with all other user data.
+By clicking "Accept", you are consenting to the use of cookies and your data will be aggregated with all other user data

 For more information on cookies enabled on the website, see GoDaddy Privacy Policy: https://www.godaddy.com/en-za/legal/agreements/privacy-policy